Harry & Meghan: Volume II

 Also during the sixth episode, Harry blames The Mail on Sunday for Meghan's 2020 miscarriage: "I believe my wife suffered a miscarriage because of what the Mail did.
 I watched the whole thing.
 Now do we absolutely know that the miscarriage was caused by that?
 Of course we don't.
 But bearing in mind the stress that that caused, the lack of sleep and the timing of the pregnancy, how many weeks in she was, I can say from what I saw that that miscarriage was created by what they were trying to do to her."
 The National Health Service describes the belief that a mother's emotional state could cause a miscarriage as "a common misperception", a view held up by the World Health Organization, the March of Dimes and the National Institute of Child Health and Development, all of which "do not consider stress a direct cause of miscarriages."
 Additionally, up to 20% of known pregnancies end in miscarriage, most of which are not preventable.
 Healthline also states that half of all miscarriages result from chromosomal abnormalities.

+In the second volume, the couple also mentioned drones sent by photographers as they were staying temporarily in Tyler Perry's mansion.
+A reporter from The Daily Beast filed a Freedom of Information Act request with the Los Angeles Police Department to obtain information on the incident and reported that the couple planned on hiring a private security team.
+The legal document revealed that the reporter was in contact with a "rep" for Harry and Meghan who leaked the story and provided him with the address of Perry's property to verify their leak.